wso2-extensions/esb-connector-recurly/README.md

 # Recurly ESB Connector
-The QuickBooks connector allows you to access the QuickBooks REST API through WSO2 ESB.
-QuickBooks is an accounting software application targeted at SMALL BUSINESSES.
-It allows you to work with accounts, track sales, expenses, and employee payment, send invoices, accept payments, and scan receipts.
+The Recurly connector allows you to access the Recurly REST API through the WSO2 ESB.
+Recurly offers enterprise-class subscription billing for thousands of companies worldwide.

 ###Build
 mvn clean install